autografik/zgadywanka/README.md

-# pyPongGame
+# zgadywanka
-A school project to learn how to use external Python modules.
-In this case, it's the pygame module.
+Hi!
+I'm Krzysztof Hajduczuk.
+This project is to learn how to use python modules.
+In this case, it's the TK module.

 ## Table of Contents
 * [General Info](#general-information)